* This is the Consumer Version. *

 Bacteria that are not removed by the immune system may accumulate in various places throughout the body, causing infections there, as in the following:

-In bacteremia, bacteria tend to lodge and collect on structures, such as abnormal heart valves, and any artificial material present in the body, such as intravenous catheters and artificial (prosthetic) joints and heart valves.
+In bacteremia, bacteria tend to lodge and collect on certain body structures, such as abnormal heart valves.
+Bacteria are particularly likely to collect on any artificial material present in the body, such as intravenous catheters and artificial (prosthetic) joints and heart valves.
 These collections (colonies) of bacteria may remain attached to the sites and continuously or periodically release bacteria into the bloodstream.

 Ordinary activities sometimes cause bacteremia in healthy people.
 For example, vigorous toothbrushing can cause bacteremia because bacteria living on the gums around the teeth are forced into the bloodstream.
 Bacteria may also enter the bloodstream from the intestine during digestion.
 Bacteremia that occurs during ordinary activities rarely leads to infections.

 Dental or medical procedures can lead to bacteremia.
 During dental procedures (as during tooth cleaning by a dental hygienist), bacteria living on the gums may become dislodged and enter the bloodstream.
-Bacteremia may also occur when catheters are inserted into the bladder or tubes are inserted into the digestive or urinary tract.
-Bacteria may be present at the site of insertion (such as the bladder or intestine).
+Bacteremia may also occur when catheters are inserted into the bladder or tubes are inserted into the digestive tract or urinary tract.
+Bacteria may be present in the area where the catheter or tube has been inserted (such as the bladder or intestine).
 So even though sterile techniques are used, these procedures may move bacteria into the bloodstream.
-Surgical treatment of infected wounds, abscesses, and pressure sores can dislodge bacteria from the infected site, causing bacteremia.
+Surgical treatment of infected wounds, abscesses (collections of pus), and pressure sores can dislodge bacteria from the infected site, causing bacteremia.

-Injecting recreational drugs can cause bacteremia because the needles used are usually contaminated with bacteria.
+Injecting recreational drugs can cause bacteremia because the needles used are usually contaminated with bacteria, and people often do not properly clean their skin.

-Usually, bacteremia that results from ordinary events such as dental procedures causes no symptoms.
-Bacteremia due to other conditions sometimes causes fever.
-If people with bacteremia have a fever, a rapid heart rate, and rapid breathing, sepsis is likely.
+Usually, bacteremia that results from ordinary events, such as dental procedures, is temporary and causes no symptoms.
+Bacteremia that results from other conditions may cause fever.
+If people with bacteremia have fever, a rapid heart rate, shaking chills, low blood pressure, gastrointestinal symptoms (such as abdominal pain, nausea, vomiting, and diarrhea), rapid breathing, and/or become confused, they probably have sepsis, severe sepsis, or septic shock.

 People who are at high risk of complications due to bacteremia (such as those who have an artificial heart valve or joint or certain heart valve abnormalities) are often given antibiotics before procedures that can cause bacteremia: